 The professional line of Fox bassoons has been a standard in the United States for over 40 years.
 These bassoons are made of the most select wood and treated for the highest resonance.
 The model II and 601 are the long bore instruments, designed with stability of intonation and tone and ease of playing in mind.
 The 201 and 660 are the short bore instruments with slightly higher pitch, and more flexibility of sound.
 The model II and the 201 are the thin-wall design, well suited for orchestral players but especially well suited for chamber music.
 The 601 and 660 are the thick-wall instruments with today's modern orchestral player in mind.

 |Fox Pro Bassoon Matrix||Thick Wall||Thin Wall|

 |Short Bore||660||101 and 201|

 All of these models are available in the classic Mountain Maple or in Red Maple.
 The Red Maple option is more expensive but we have noticed a strong preference for that wood from more discerning players.
-We typically order each professional Fox with a few “extras” such as an A/Whisper bridge, left hand Eb trill, and Ab/Bb trill.
+We typically order each professional Fox with a few “extras” such as an A/Whisper bridge, Eb trill, and Ab/Bb trill.
 Please call us to discuss what we currently have available.
 If you have specific keywork needs we can have a stock instrument customized for you after purchase.
 Please call us to discuss pricing for custom keywork.
 The model I and 101 are the same as the model II and 201, respectively, but with the addition of extra rollers.
 These bassoons come with Fox double-star bocals, and upon purchase if you would like to try from our stock of Fox bocals you are welcome to do so at no extra cost.